tyron12233/CodeAssist/README.md

 - **The libraries in `app/lib-apkbuilder` are for use with APK Builder only**
 - **Make sure you disable kotlin option before running.**

+## Contributing
+- Pull request must have a short description as a title and a more detailed one in the description
+- Feature additions must include Unit/Instrumentation tests.
+This is for future stability of the app and modules.

 # Special thanks
 - Rosemoe/CodeEditor
 - JavaNIDE